-Gilbert Woodley Resides in Burrell Township with his wife Holly and daughter Ali.
-He attended Derry Area High School and Western School of Health and Business Careers, from which he graduated with a degree in Business Administration.
-Gilbert is also certified in Operational Excellence from Saint Vincent University and Scientific Process Controls from Community College of Alleghany County.
+Gilbert Woodley resides in Burrell Township with his wife Holly and daughter Ali.
+He attended Derry Area High School and Western School of Health and Business Careers graduating with a degree in Business Administration.
+Gilbert is also certified in Operational Excellence from Saint Vincent University and Scientific Process Controls from Community College of Allegheny County.

-Gilbert moved to Burrell Township in 2004 and became active in his community since.
-During this time he has served on the Burrell Township Park and Recreation board, Burrell Township Vacancy Board, Judge of Elections, Assistant Troop Leader for the Girl Scouts, Communication Director for the Homer City-Blairsville Girl Scout Service Unit, Sunday School Teacher and as a Burrell Township Auditor.
+Gilbert moved to Burrell Township in 2004 and has played an active role in the community serving on the Burrell Township Park and Recreation Board, Burrell Township Vacancy Board, Judge of Elections, Assistant Troop Leader for the Girl Scouts, Communications Director for the Homer City/Blairsville Girl Scout Service Unit, and Burrell Township Auditor.

-Gilbert has been active with the Indiana County Republican Committee since 2009.
-He has helped with numerous campaigns at the grass roots level and continues to be hands on with all local elections.
-Gilbert was elected as Vice Chairman of the Executive Committee in 2014.
+Gilbert has been active with the Indiana County Executive Republican Committee since 2009.
+He has helped with numerous campaigns at the grass roots level and continues to be hands on with all elections.
+Gilbert was elected Vice Chairman in in 2014 and in 2018 assumed the role as Chairman.

-In his free time he enjoys spending time with his family and friends.
-He also tries to be involved in everything that his daughter participates in.
+In his free time he enjoys spending time with his family and friends especially keeping tune with his daughter and her many activities.

 Sandra Gillette is a lifelong resident of Indiana County residing in White Township with her husband, Jerry.
 They have three grown sons and a grandson.
 Sandi has served as White 3/2 Committee member since 2001 as well as an officer of the Committee as acting Chair, Vice Chair and Secretary.
 Her role within the Committee has been especially dedicated to special event organization.
 Mrs. Gillette retired after 15 years as Senator Don White’s scheduler and as a constituent relations coordinator.
 Her years working with the Senator and constituents, sparred her interest in politics and the importance of a role in local involvement and grass roots activity.
 She is a golf enthusiast serving on the Board of Directors of the Women’s Golf Association of Indiana Country Club and an IUP basketball fan.
 Sandi enjoys working campaigns for Republican candidates, home remodeling and landscaping projects and the company of her Westie, Lizzie

-Kimberly McCullough currently lives in Indiana with her husband, Jeffrey McCullough, and their children.
+Kimberly McCullough currently lives in Armstrong Township with her husband, Jeffrey McCullough Jr., and their three children.
 After graduating from Indiana Senior High School, McCullough studied Political Science and Pre-Law with a minor in Journalism for her Bachelor’s Degree at Indiana University of Pennsylvania.
 During her studies, McCullough was proud to receive the Patrick J. Stapleton Scholarship.
 With the hunger for knowledge, McCullough continued her education, with a graduate assistanceship, at Indiana University of Pennsylvania earning her Master Degree in Public Administration with concentrations in State and Local Government Management along with Human Resource Management.